 • Biometric information that is to be used for the purpose of automated biometric verification or biometric identification, or

-• Biometric templates (s 6(1)).
+• Biometric templates."

-APP 3 provides that sensitive information about an individual must not be collected unless the individual consents and the collection is reasonably necessary for an APP entity’s functions or activity, or a listed exception applies.
+APP 3 provides sensitive information about an individual must not be collected unless the individual consents and the collection is reasonably necessary for an APP entity's functions or activity, or a listed exception applies.

-Transfer of personal data to third countries or international organizations Any transfer of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organization shall take place only if the conditions laid down in Articles 44–50 are complied with by the controller and processor to ensure that the level of protection of natural persons guaranteed by the GDPR.
-Transfers on the basis of an adequacy decision and methods such as BCR, Contract Clauses, etc. or in the case of EU-U.S. transfer, the Privacy Shield.
-APP 8 provides that, before disclosing personal information outside of Australia, a business must take reasonable steps to ensure that the recipient does not breach the APPs in relation to the information unless a listed exception applies.
-An APP entity that discloses personal information to an overseas recipient is accountable for a breach of the APPs by the recipient in relation to the information (s 16C; exceptions apply).
+Any transfer of personal data which are undergoing processing or are intended for processing after transfer to a third country or to an international organization shall take place only if the conditions laid down in Articles 44-50 are complied with by the controller and processor to ensure that the level of protection of natural persons guaranteed by the GDPR.
+Transfers on the basis of an adequacy decision and methods such as binding corporate rules and contract clauses, or in the case of EU-U.S. transfer, the EU-U.S. Data Protection Framework.

-Right to restriction of processing Article 18:
+Right to restriction of processing

-“The data subject shall have the right to obtain from the controller restriction of processing [where a specified ground applies]."
+"The data subject shall have the right to obtain from the controller restriction of processing (where a specified ground applies)."

 No equivalent.

-Right to be forgotten Article 17:
+Right to be forgotten

-“The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay [where a specified ground applies]."
+"The data subject shall have the right to obtain from the controller the erasure of personal data concerning him or her without undue delay and the controller shall have the obligation to erase personal data without undue delay (where a specified ground applies)."

 No equivalent.

-Data portability Article 20
+Data portability

 "The data subject shall have the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data have been provided."